 If you happen to see the message Model training started above the restart button you should wait for Model training completed to appear before actually testing.
 This assures that the current training data (including all modifications you might have made) are taken into account when trying inputs.
 It will look like this:

-Script errors during processing, missing language object references or stuck flow warnings appear as visual notifications in the Tryout panel.
-The full information can then be found in the panels Response Info.
+Script errors during processing, missing language object references or stuck flow warnings appear as visual notifications in the Try Out panel.
+The full information can then be found in the Try Out advanced windows Messages.
 To demonstrate this, we've taken a flow User wants bot suggest a coffee and built in some design flaws, as well as a faulty flow listener and bad script commands.
-This is what happens when we try to invoke the flow in Try out:
+This is what happens when we try to invoke the flow in Try Out:

 For every trigger or node (vertex) mentioned in the error message, you'll see an associated ID you can click to directly open the flow in edit mode at that exact location.

-The section called Intent Classification shows the top intent along with its confidence level.
+The section called Input shows the top intent along with its confidence level.
 It will optionally show up to four other intents with somewhat nearby confidence levels.
-This is useful in learning which class triggers in your solution are most likely to be relevant to a certain input.
+This is useful for learning which class triggers in your solution are most likely to be relevant to a certain input.

 In this example, we show an input that correctly runs into the safety net.
-In the Intent Classification section you see the two intents that were annotated with the highest confidence levels.
-If your input is supposed to go to one of those class triggers, you could click into the item directly and add additional training data to make it work better.
+In the Intent section you see the two intents that were annotated with the highest confidence levels.
+If your input is supposed to go to one of those triggers with Class Match Requirement, you could click into the item directly and add additional training data to make it work better.

 The Input Summary section shows the results of the Input Processor: which language was detected, which parts of speech, which named entities as well as the top intent.
 It is also the place where you can discover that typos in the original input were corrected.
-In this particular example we can see that the input word 'esspresso' was corrected to 'espresso.'
-We can also see that the language English was detected, and that 'espresso' additionally was classed as a product entity.
+In this particular example, we can see that the language English was detected, and a couple of POS tags were assigned to each word.
 For additional information about confidence levels and how typos were corrected you should check the detailed Input Processor result in the Processing Path.

-In Answer details we can see the flows, triggers and outputs behind the response that was given.
-In our example here we see that the class trigger Can I order an espresso in the flow User wants to order a coffee was activated.
-The empty entry for ''(Prompt for coffee type) means that this prompt was skipped (a skip condition). as we already had that information.
+In Path we can see the flows, triggers, and outputs behind the response that was given.
+In our example, we can see that the class trigger Can I order a Cappuccino in the flow User wants to order a coffee was activated.
+The empty entry for ''(Prompt for coffee type) means that this prompt was skipped (a skip condition) as we already had that information.
 We also see that the output given was a prompt for the size.

-The Engine panel gives you details about the entire session.
+The Messages panel gives you details about the entire session.
 It repeats error and warning information seen during individual transactions but also offers you a helpful option for debugging your solution script.
-If you include println() calls at script locations, their output will be logged in the Engine panel.
+If you include println() calls at script locations, their output will be logged in the Output section.

 Was this page helpful?